discord/loqui/README.md

 | `9`    | binary   | Payload Data     |

 ## `Push`
-The client can send pushes to the server.
-The server does not need to reply to these.
+The client and server can send pushes to their remote connection.
 These are good for one off messages to the service that do not need to be acknowledged.

 | Offset | Type     | Description      |